jibedoubleve/lanceur/README.md

 ![img](/doc/assets/Lanceur-UI_add_keyword.png)

 1. Type the name of the _shortcut_ you want to configure.
-    > You can set as much keywords as you want
+    > You can set as many keywords as you want
 2. Set the _path_ of the shortcut.
     > The path can be:
     >  * the path of an executable